Hypocoercivity in Phi-entropy for the Linear Relaxation Boltzmann Equation on the Torus: Introduction

-We then look at the convergence to equilibrium in $p$-entropy, that is for $p \in (1,2]$ we consider entropies of the form where $h$ is as in the first section, and here the analogy of Fisher information is These quantities interpolate between the Hilbert space case $p=2$, and the Boltzmann entropy case, $p \sim 1$.
+\begin{remark} The conditions of $\Phi$ are satisfied when $\Phi$ is one of and where $p \in (1,2]$.
+These quantities interpolate between the quadratic functional case $p=2$ which is the $L^2$ norm, and the Boltzmann entropy case, $p \sim 1$.
 They are used in \cite{ AMTU01, BG10} to study Fokker-Planck equations and convergence to equilibrium.
 Here we have inequalities due to Beckner in \cite{B89} which play the same role as the logarithmic Sobolev inequality does in showing hypocoercivity in Boltzmann entropy.
 They are of the form These can be shown by interpolating between Poincar\'{e} and logarithmic Sobolev inequality \cite{ABD07}.
-Using this we can prove a similar theorem in the $p$-entropy case. \begin{thm} If $f$ is a solution to (\ref{eq:bigeqf}) with initial data $f_0$ such that then there exist constants $\Lambda$ and $\alpha, \beta$ depending on $\lambda, p, d$ such that This implies that for some $\gamma$,
+Beckner Inequalities are often stated in the form It is straightforward to show that this equivalent to the form given above.
+(Write $q=2/p, h=u^p$ and assume by homogeneity that $\int h = 1$.) \end{remark}